andyjessop/faststate/README.md

 ```

 ### Subscriptions
 Subscribe to nested properties by specifying their paths in dot notation.
-Note you cannot currently subscribe to computed properties, but that will come in a later release.
+You can also subscribe to computed properties.

 ```
 let count, total;